gebruno/icwmp/README.md

 }
 ```

-The location of this file should be specified in the uci config option: cwmp.cpe.custom_notify_json
+> Note: In the Above example, parameter has to be defined with a valid datamodel parameter name and notify_type needs to be the notification type (number as present in the above table).
+Both the parameters are required.

+After defining the JSON file with all the required parameters, this information required to update cwmp uci as below:
 ```bash
 root@iopsys:~# uci set cwmp.cpe.custom_notify_json=/etc/icwmpd/inform.json
 root@iopsys:~# uci commit cwmp root@iopsys:~# /etc/init.d/icwmpd restart
 ```

-Contrary to forced parameters notifications, the ACS has privileges to set new notification type of those custom parameters.

->- The actual update doesn't support wildcard parameters.
+>- ACS can manage the attributes of parameter added by custom_notification as it does for the other parameters
+>- After firmware upgrade, for the 1st bootup, the custom_notify_json has higher priority, latter on ACS configured attributes get priority.
+>- Addition of custom notification parameters is one time activity after upgrade, once done It can only be managed through ACS.
+>- Parameters with wildcard not supported currently.
 So parameter like Device.WiFi.SSID.*. will be skipped
->- The actual update doesn't support multiple json notify files

 ## Dependencies